 At New Hampshire Home Care Assistance, we take this type of elder abuse seriously and never want our senior clients or their family members to fall victim to such lowly crimes.
 We want to provide education on common senior scams, enabling you to spot them and avoid them as best as possible.
 So what are the top senior scams?

-- Health care, health insurance, and Medicare.
+.
 Seniors are asked to exchange their insurance or Medicare information for medical equipment or testing that they don’t need and might not even receive.
 The criminal then bills your insurance provider or Medicare, usually by submitting fake signatures that you could end up paying for down the road.

 Tips: Never sign blank claim forms or do business with door-to-door sales people.

-- Funeral and cemetery fraud.
+.
 One way scammers wreak havoc is when funeral homes attempt to add on burial or cremation expenses that aren’t needed.
 They often take advantage of seniors who are in an emotional state or who simply do not understand what is being asked of them at the time.

 Tips: Do your research on the various costs of funeral services and know that a casket is not required for cremation.

-- Telemarketing.
+.
 This is perhaps the most popular way to take advantage of aging adults.
 The most common way to extort money is by claiming one of the senior’s family members is in trouble and that they need money to be wired over immediately.
 The second most common method is when a con artist poses as a charity around the time of a natural disaster claiming that the money will help the cause.

 Tip: Do not send money or give personal banking information over the phone.